SzokolAttila/PillPal/Documentation.md

 - **Get(int id)** returns reminders where UserId is the given id in DataStore Reminders IDCollection.
 - **GetAll()** returns all reminders of DataStore Reminders IDCollection.
 - **Update(Reminder item)** modify existing reminder with the same id in DataStore Reminders IDCollection.
 Returns true on success and false on fail.
+#### PackageSizeRepository
+Implements IJoinStore<PackageSize> with the following methods:
+- **Add(PackageSize item)** add packageSize to the DataStore's PackageSizes IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove packageSize with id from DataStore's PackageSizes IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns packageSizes where MedicineId is the given id in DataStore's PackageSizes IDCollection.
+- **GetAll()** returns all packageSizes of DataStore's PackageSizes IDCollection.
+- **Update(PackageSize item)** modify existing PackageSize with the same id in DataStore's PackageSizes IDCollection.
+Returns true on success and false on fail.
+#### MedicineSideEffectRepository
+Implements IJoinStore<MedicineSideEffect> with the following methods:
+- **Add(MedicineSideEffect item)** add MedicineSideEffect to the DataStore's MedicineSideEffects IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove MedicineSideEffect with id from DataStore's MedicineSideEffects IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns MedicineSideEffects where MedicineId is the given id in DataStore's MedicineSideEffects IDCollection.
+- **GetAll()** returns all MedicineSideEffects of DataStore's MedicineSideEffects IDCollection.
+- **Update(MedicineSideEffect item)** modify existing MedicineSideEffect with the same id in DataStore's MedicineSideEffects IDCollection.
+Returns true on success and false on fail.
+#### MedicineActiveIngredientRepository
+Implements IJoinStore<MedicineActiveIngredient> with the following methods:
+- **Add(MedicineActiveIngredient item)** add MedicineActiveIngredient to the DataStore's MedicineActiveIngredients IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove MedicineActiveIngredient with id from DataStore's MedicineActiveIngredients IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns MedicineActiveIngredients where MedicineId is the given id in DataStore's MedicineActiveIngredients IDCollection.
+- **GetAll()** returns all MedicineActiveIngredients of DataStore's MedicineActiveIngredients IDCollection.
+- **Update(MedicineActiveIngredient item)** modify existing MedicineActiveIngredient with the same id in DataStore's MedicineActiveIngredients IDCollection.
+Returns true on success and false on fail.
+#### MedicineRemedyForRepository
+Implements IJoinStore<MedicineRemedyFor> with the following methods:
+- **Add(MedicineRemedyFor item)** add MedicineRemedyFor to the DataStore's MedicineRemedyForAilments IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove MedicineRemedyFor with id from DataStore's MedicineRemedyForAilments IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns MedicineRemedyFor objects where MedicineId is the given id in DataStore's MedicineRemedyForAilments IDCollection.
+- **GetAll()** returns all MedicineRemedyFor objects of DataStore's MedicineRemedyForAilments IDCollection.
+- **Update(MedicineRemedyFor item)** modify existing MedicineRemedyFor with the same id in DataStore's MedicineRemedyForAilments IDCollection.
+Returns true on success and false on fail.
+#### SideEffectRepository
+Implements IItemStore<SideEffect> with the following methods:
+- **Add(SideEffect item)** add SideEffect to the DataStore's SideEffects IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove SideEffect with id from DataStore's SideEffects IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns SideEffect where Id is the given id in DataStore's SideEffects IDCollection.
+- **GetAll()** returns all SideEffects of DataStore's SideEffects IDCollection.
+- **Update(SideEffect item)** modify existing SideEffect with the same id in DataStore's SideEffects IDCollection.
+Returns true on success and false on fail.
+#### ActiveIngredientRepository
+Implements IItemStore<ActiveIngredient> with the following methods:
+- **Add(ActiveIngredient item)** add ActiveIngredient to the DataStore's ActiveIngredients IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove ActiveIngredient with id from DataStore's ActiveIngredients IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns ActiveIngredient where Id is the given id in DataStore's ActiveIngredients IDCollection.
+- **GetAll()** returns all ActiveIngredients of DataStore's ActiveIngredients IDCollection.
+- **Update(ActiveIngredient item)** modify existing ActiveIngredient with the same id in DataStore's ActiveIngredients IDCollection.
+Returns true on success and false on fail.
+#### RemedyForRepository
+Implements IItemStore<RemedyFor> with the following methods:
+- **Add(RemedyFor item)** add RemedyFor to the DataStore's RemedyForAilments IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove RemedyFor with id from DataStore's RemedyForAilments IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns RemedyFor where Id is the given id in DataStore's RemedyForAilments IDCollection.
+- **GetAll()** returns all RemedyFor objects of DataStore's RemedyForAilments IDCollection.
+- **Update(RemedyFor item)** modify existing RemedyFor with the same id in DataStore's RemedyForAilments IDCollection.
+Returns true on success and false on fail.

 ### Interface hierarchy
 #### IBaseStore<T>